buppt/vue-koa2-mongodb/readme.md

 <img src = './static/memo.gif' width = '100%' />

 ## Install

 ```
 npm install
 ```

-You need to install MySQL and modify mysql's password in `app.js` .
+You need to install MySQL and set mysql's password in `app.js` .

 Then create a new database and a table .
 ```